 -

-All necessary Takeoff templates were preloaded when you selected the role:
+All necessary ITO templates were pre-loaded when you selected the role:

 Tip

 GWP stands for Global Warming Potential.
-A1:A3 means that CO2 is calculated as a sum of 3 lifecycle stages, namely A1 Raw Materia, A2 Transport, A3 Production according to the EN15803 standard.
+A1:A3 means that CO2 is calculated as a sum of 3 lifecycle stages, namely A1 Raw Materia, A2 Transport, and A3 Production, according to the EN15803 standard.
+This European Standard specifies a method for determining the water vapour permeability (WVP) of porous inorganic materials used for and constituting cultural property.
+The method may be applied to porous inorganic materials either untreated or subjected to any treatment or ageing.

-The emissions of each object can now be found in the Information Takeoff box in the column GWP [kg CO2e] which presents the Global Warming Potential in kg of CO2 equivalent.
+The emissions of each object can now be found in the Information Takeoff view in the GWP [kg CO2e] column, which presents the Global Warming Potential in kg of CO2 equivalent.

-You can export the calculated results to an Excel spreadsheet by clicking Report:
+You can export the calculated results to an Excel spreadsheet by using templates provided with the extension.
+To report the ITO data: